tableau/hyper-api-samples/Tableau-Supported/README.md

-# Officially Supported Samples
+# Tableau-Supported Samples
 [![Tableau Supported](https://img.shields.io/badge/Support%20Level-Tableau%20Supported-53bd92.svg)](https://www.tableau.com/support-levels-it-and-developer-tools)

-Each of these samples is officially supported, maintained, and tested by our developer team.
-They are available in each of the supported languages of the Hyper API and may be updated with every new release.
+Each of these samples are officially supported, maintained, and tested by our development team.
+They are available in each supported languages of the Hyper API and may be updated with every new release.

 <br  />